 PTSD has been linked to a greater risk of food addiction.
 One study found that women with PTSD had double the rate of also having a food addiction than other women with no PTSD symptoms or past trauma.

-No matter what the causes of food addiction are, it’s important to understand that compulsive overeating can be dangerous and bad for your health and well-being.
-As with other addictions, the sooner you get help the better.
+No matter what the causes of food addiction are, it’s important to understand that compulsive overeating can be dangerous and bad for your physical health and well-being.
+As with other addictive disorders, the sooner you get help, the better.

 While the Diagnostic and Statistical Manual of Mental Health Disorders Edition 5, (DSM-V) doesn’t have a specific diagnosis for food addiction, most professionals rely on what is outlined in the DSM-V for substance use disorders to help identify food addiction.
 Many of the signs of food addiction are similar to those of other addictions, as mentioned.